Health and Safety Abroad

 Wayne State University takes the health, safety and security of all WSU students seriously.
 All WSU students currently studying in the affected locations have been contacted by the Office of Study Abroad and Global Programs regarding this Alert.
 Students were requested to read the Alert carefully and to follow the advice of local authorities as well as their host institutions.
 There are no plans to suspend or alter any study abroad program in any country listed with a Travel Alert at this time.
 The Office of Study Abroad and Global Programs will continue to monitor the situation and be prepared to revise our position if necessary.

-Study Abroad and Global Programs Policy Regarding U.S. Department of State Travel Alerts and Travel Warnings
+Study Abroad and Global Programs Policy Regarding U.S. Department of State Travel Alerts and Advisories

 Wayne State University takes the health, safety and security of all WSU students seriously; however, the university acknowledges that there are situations in which safety issues outweigh the benefits of any international experience.
 International Programs and the Office of Study Abroad and Global Programs continuously monitors the safety and security of all WSU students abroad.
 We work with students to provide them with relevant information so that they can make wise and informed decisions regarding program selection, participation, health and safety abroad.
 Safety and security issues abroad are monitored through the U.S. Department of State's travel alerts and warning and the Center for Disease Prevention and Control (CDC).

 The United States government, through the U.S. Department of State, has designated certain countries to be potentially dangerous for U.S. travelers.
-In order to understand the potential risk with travel to any country, you must understand the difference between a travel warning and a travel alert.
-Travel Warnings are issued to detail long-term, prolonged conditions that make a country unstable or dangerous.
-Travel Warnings can also be issued if the U.S. Government's ability to assist U.S. citizens abroad is compromised due to the closure of an embassy or consulate or because of a reduction of its staff.
-Travel Alerts are issued to provide information about short-term conditions that could potentially expose U.S. citizens to safety or security issues.
+In order to understand the potential risk with travel to any country, you must understand the difference between a travel advisory levels and special travel advisory alerts.
+Travel Advisory Levels are issued to detail long-term, prolonged conditions that make a country unstable or dangerous.
+Travel Advisories can also be issued if the U.S. Government's ability to assist U.S. citizens abroad is compromised due to the closure of an embassy or consulate or because of a reduction of its staff.
+Special Travel Advisory Alerts are issued to provide information about short-term conditions that could potentially expose U.S. citizens to safety or security issues.
 Travel alerts include natural disasters, terrorist attacks, coups, anniversaries of terrorist events, election-related demonstrations or violence, and high-profile events such as international conferences or regional sports events.

 The Center for Disease Control and Prevention also issues different types of notices for international travelers.
 A Travel Health Precaution is a notification by the CDC that a disease outbreak is occurring in a widespread geographic area.
 The purpose is to provide updated information to travelers and Americans living abroad about the status of the outbreak, to disseminate specific precautions to reduce risk of infection, and to provide information on what to do if one becomes sick while in the area.
 A Travel Health Warning is a notification by the CDC that a widespread, serious outbreak of a disease of public health concern is expanding outside the area or populations than were initially affected.
 In this instance, the CDC recommends against nonessential travel to the area because the risk for the traveler is considered high.